-The following table summarizes information about our outstanding warrants at December 31, 2004:
+The following table summarizes information about our outstanding warrants at December 31, 2005:

 - d.
-Common Stock Reserved: Shares of authorized common stock have been reserved for the exercise of all options, warrants, and convertible debt outstanding. - e.
-Common Stock Purchase Agreement: On November 19, 2001, we entered into a common stock purchase agreement with an investment fund, Fusion Capital Fund II.
-LLC (Fusion) for the issuance and purchase of our common stock.
+Common Stock Reserved: We have reserved 42,778,350 shares of authorized common stock for the exercise of all outstanding options, warrants, and convertible debt. - e.
+Common Stock Purchase Agreement: On November 19, 2001, we entered into a common stock purchase agreement with an investment fund, Fusion Capital Fund II, LLC (Fusion) for the issuance and purchase of our common stock.
 Under the stock purchase agreement, Fusion committed to purchase up to \$10 million of our common stock over a forty-month period that commenced in May 2002.
 A registration statement registering for resale up to 5 million shares of our common stock became effective on April 15, 2002.
 Under the terms of the agreement, we can request daily drawdowns, subject to a daily base amount currently set at \$12,500.
-The number of shares we are to issue to Fusion in return for that money will be based on the lower of (a) the closing sale price for our common stock on the day of the draw request or (b) the average of the three lowest closing sales prices for our common stock during a twelve day period prior to the draw request.
+The number of shares we are to issue to Fusion in return for that money will be based on the lower of (a) the closing sale price for our common stock during a twelve day period prior to the draw request.
 However, no shares may be sold to Fusion at lower than a floor price currently set at \$0.30, which may be reduced by us, but in no case below \$0.20 without Fusion's prior consent.
 Upon execution of the common stock purchase agreement in 2001, we issued 449,438 shares of our common stock to Fusion as a partial payment of the commitment fee.
-During 2004 and 2003, we sold Fusion a total of 2,350,000 and 473,869 shares of common stock and realized net proceeds of \$1,468,874 and \$143,693, respectively.
-We also issued Fusion 66,129 and 6,462 shares of common stock, respectively, for commitment fees related to the sales of our common stock to them during 2004 and 2003. - f.
-Private Placement: In November 2003, we completed a \$2.8 million placement of common stock and warrants for net proceeds of \$2.4 million.
-In the placement, 12,173,914 shares of common stock were issued at \$0.23 per share, and Series R warrants were issued to purchase an additional 6,086,959 shares of common stock at \$0.28 per share.
-In addition, we paid \$291,000 in cash and issued 1,354,348 Series S warrants to purchase common stock at \$0.28 per share as fees to the placement agents.
-All warrants issued in connection with the placement expire in October 2008.
-The per share value of these warrants was \$0.31 on the date of issuance using the Black-Scholes option pricing model with the following assumptions: an average risk-free interest rate of 3.2%, volatility of 151% and no expected dividend rate.
-A registration statement registering for resale the common stock and warrants issued in the private placement was declared effective on December 17, 2003.
-During 2004, 3,308,327 of these warrants were exercised and we realized net proceeds of \$871,398.
+During 2004, we sold Fusion a total of 2,350,000 shares of our common stock and realized net proceeds of \$1,468,874.
+We also issued Fusion 66,129 shares of our common stock for commitment fees related to the sales of our common stock to them during 2004. - f.
+Private Placement: In November 2003, we executed common stock purchase agreements with certain investors for the purchase of 12,173,914 shares of our common stock at a price of \$0.23 per share for net proceeds of \$2.4 million.
+In addition, we issued the purchasers 6,086,959 Series R warrants to purchase our common stock at an exercise price of \$0.28 per share, expiring in October 2008, and issued the placement agents 1,354,348 Series S warrants to purchase our common stock on similar terms.
+During 2005 and 2004, certain investors and placement agents exercised a total of 206,865 and 3,308,327 warrants related to this placement, resulting in the issuance of 206,865 and 3,197,854 shares of our common stock and we realized net proceeds of \$57,922 and \$871,398, respectively.